 After the decision to grant the funds has occurred and in order to formally receive the grant, taxpayers must carry out the procedures described in the Rules of Operation and deliver the legal documents as set out in the call for submissions.
-For delivery of the resources, the company must sign the Resource Allocation Agreement amongst other agreements as mentioned in the call for submissions.
+For delivery of the resources, the company must sign the Resource Allocation Agreement, among other agreements, as mentioned in the call for submissions.

 Taxpayers are required to present technical, legal and fiscal documentation in order to participate in the program.
-The details regarding the required information have not yet been published and are expected to be made available in the first quarter of 2017.
+The following information must be submitted to CONACYT for a taxpayer to receive preapproval: